Kirchscheidungen

 Kirchscheidungen is a village and a former municipality in the Burgenlandkreis district, in Saxony-Anhalt, Germany.
 Since 1 July 2009, it is part of the town Laucha an der Unstrut.

+Kirchscheidungen is situated on the river Unstrut in the Saale-Unstrut wine region.
+For tourists, there is a campsite and a canoe rental on the river.
+The village is served by a railway station.